Tyler Smith (musician)

-Tyler Smith (born August 9, 1986), also known by his nickname Telle, is an American musician and songwriter.
-He is currently the lead vocalist of Arizona metalcore band The Word Alive and has played in several bands, such as Greeley Estates and In Fear and Faith.
+Tyler Lee Smith (born August 9, 1986), also known by his nickname Telle, is an American musician and songwriter.
+He is currently the lead vocalist of metalcore band The Word Alive originally based out of Phoenix AZ (now in Nashville TN) and has played in several bands, such as Greeley Estates and In Fear and Faith, Emarosa, March and Collapse, and his solo project titled "TELLE".
 He is known for his tenor singing voice, wide vocal range and ability to comprehensively alternate between melodic and screamed vocals.